IndustryFusion/DigitalTwin/wiki/setup/setup.md

 The asset is successfully created if the response is 200.
 JSON-LD is used as the data model to define assets in PDT.
 More details on the model of the data can be found [here](https://github.com/IndustryFusion/DigitalTwin/tree/main/semantic-model/datamodel#json-ld-json-for-linked-data).

-Clone the correct branch according to the machine protocol to local.
-Using the asset ID created in the above step, and all the other information from previous steps, update the deployment files as described in the READMEs of the respective branches.
-Also, for OPC-UA machines - Namespace, Identifier of the desired datapoint to fetch must be known at this point and for MQTT based machines, the topic of the datapoint, if the datatype is JSON, the respective key must also be known.

-Once the changes are done, push the branch to a different GitHub remote repository with a desired branch name.
-Note down the URL and branch of this new repo.

 **Fleet - Continous Delivery**

-The Rancher's Fleet plugin is used to deploy the IFF smartbox services directly from the above created new GitHub repo and branch.
+The Rancher's Fleet plugin is used to deploy the IFF smartbox services directly from the above created new GitHub repo and branch of Akri Helm chart.

-Go to the 'Continuous Delivery' page in Rancher, click 'Git Repos' and then click 'Add Repository'.
+Go to the 'Continuous Delivery' page in Rancher tool, click 'Git Repos' and then click 'Add Repository'.
 In the below shown page, add a name, paste the URL of the GitHub repo from last step, mention the branch name.
 If the repository is private, add credentials in 'Git Authentication', then click 'Next'.

 ![image](https://github.com/IndustryFusion/docs/assets/128161316/a8b308de-24f6-40f9-898a-f771f0ac57cb)